-The Department of Health Management and Informatics is proud to host the second Graduate Student Symposium on Health Services Research.
+The School of Global Health Management and Informatics is proud to host the second Graduate Student Symposium on Health Services Research.
 The theme of the 2020 season is Innovation in Healthcare.
 What ideas will shape the future of health in the United States?
 How do we work with the magnitude and the complexity of research data generated by health systems?
 Why does innovation depend on patient-centered care?
 Our keynote speakers from Vancouver Island Health Authority and Ohio State University Medical Center will lead a discussion addressing these and other questions at the heart of healthcare modernization.
 We hope you become part of this conversation - please submit your abstract today!

 DAY ONE: Target Information Architecture